These slow cooker lentil and quinoa tacos are a super low effort dinner that's also healthy, full of flavour, and endlessly customisable!

 I never consciously try to hide vegetables in my cooking - luckily my toddler eats most things anyway (she's inherited my love of food!).

-But if you do have some picky eaters in your family and you like to hide your veggies, these tacos are a great option.
-Just cut the vegetables up a bit smaller than I did (I used big chunks!), and they’ll be even less visible.
+But if you do have some picky eaters in your family and you like hidden vegetable recipes, these tacos are a great option.
+Just cut the vegetables up a bit smaller than I did (I used big chunks!), and they'll be even less visible.

 You can also give everyone the chance to add their own toppings from a selection, so everyone can end up with a taco they're happy with.